Official Information Request

 If your request is urgent you must provide a suitable reason for seeking urgency.
 We will try to process your request as soon as possible.

-The easiest and quickest way to make your request is by using our online official information request form
+The easiest and quickest way to make your request is by using our online official information request form below.

 You can also apply by:

 - In person: at our office at 108 St John Street, Opotiki

 - By post to: Ōpōtiki District Council, PO Box 44, Ōpōtiki 3162

 If you are making a request for personal information held about yourself your request will not be charged.

 For all other requests where the amount of staff time spent actioning the request exceeds one hour then each additional hour may be charged at $38.
 We will contact you before processing your request with an estimate of the cost if there is going to be a charge.

 Photocopying will be charged at 20c per copy in excess of 20 copies.

 All other charges incurred shall be at actual and reasonable cost.